Are you in Canada? Click here to proceed to the HK Canada website.

 Primary Focus

-While much is new in this third edition, the book retains its emphasis on presenting the anatomical and kinesiological material that is essential for dancers to understand.
+The third edition of the book retains its emphasis on presenting the anatomical and kinesiological material that is essential for dancers to understand.
 The text includes descriptions of joint structure, key muscles, movement analysis, sample strength and flexibility exercises, common alignment problems, select joint mechanics, and special considerations for dance for each region of the body.

 Empowers Instructors and Dancers